California Personal Injury Lawyers Advocating for Truck Accident Victims

 In some cases, a truck driver may be able to shift blame onto you under a theory of comparative negligence.
 Comparative negligence means that the plaintiff was partially to blame, and therefore, their damages should be reduced by their percentage of fault.
 For example, if you did not bother to get your brake lights repaired, so a truck driver did not realize that you were slowing down, you may be partially to blame for the accident.
 In that case, the jury will determine the total damages, and it will also assign you a percentage of fault.
 Your damages will be reduced by your percentage of fault.

-If you need to recover compensation after a truck accident in Sacramento involving inadequate stopping distance, you should consult us.
-It is important not to discuss the matter with the truck driver or trucking company's insurer before you speak to a motor vehicle collision attorney who is experienced in truck accident litigation.
+If you need to recover compensation after a truck accident in California involving inadequate stopping distance, you should consult us.
+It is important not to discuss the matter with the truck driver or trucking company’s insurer before you speak to a Folsom truck accident lawyer who is experienced in truck accident litigation.
 We provide skillful legal representation to accident victims from our Folsom office.
-To obtain a free consultation with a lawyer, contact Travis G. Black & Associates online or call us at 916-962-2896.
+To obtain a free consultation with a Folsom personal injury attorney, contact Travis G. Black & Associates online or call us at 916-962-2896.